kuzzleio/documentation-old/src/sdk-reference/memory-storage/time.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array containing the following two items, in this order:
+Returns an array containing the following two items, in this order:

 * a timestamp in [Epoch time](https://en.wikipedia.org/wiki/Unix_time)
 * the number of microseconds already elapsed in the current second